GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

     //For a list of possible values of scimType, see table 9 of RFC7644 }
 ```

-Former SCIM-Client versions used to deal with `BaseClientResponse<T>` objects and it was not possible to read the entity as an instance of a class other than `T` (usually `T` being User or Group) because the response was already fully consumed.
-This usually led to errors like "Stream closed".
-Newer client allows you to read the response as many times as you need without restriction of type parameter `T` as the underlying response stream is buffered by default.

 ## Additional Features of SCIM Service